silentorb/web-dev-guidelines/code-design.md

 * Use immutable data whenever practical
   * Use pure functions
-  * Some recursive algorithms are simpler to implement using mutating loops.
-Such cases are fine as long as the only variables being mutated are variables that do not exist outside of the function's scope.
+  * Some recursive algorithms are simpler to implement using mutating loops
+    * Such cases are fine as long as the only variables being mutated are variables that do not exist outside of the function's scope
 * Minimize function call depth
   * A deep call stack can often be cleanly refactored into a flatter sequence of chained functions